opentibiabr/opentibiabr.github.io/_posts/2020-05-31-fortnightly-updates-05.markdown

 ---
 layout: post
-title:  "Fortnightly Update #05" (from the 15th to the 31st of May.)
+title:  "Fortnightly Update #05"
 date:   2020-05-31 12:00:00 -0400
 categories: updates
-excerpt: this post was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports
+excerpt: we changed from weekly to fortnightly. we are doing a lot of thing here xD
 ---

-This post was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports

 #### Special Thanks for our Donators
+- Diego Barbarote Dos Santos

 ### Added
 - Missing NPC Iwar: [#1232][pr-1232] by [omarcopires][gh-omarcopires]